Skip to main content

 Current statutory guidance on the cost of school uniforms states that schools should think about the total cost of uniforms and “keep the use of branded items to a minimum”.
 The Bill removes the vagueness around what “to a minimum” means by specifying a maximum of three branded items (excluding a tie for middle and secondary school pupils).

 This goes beyond the typical school day and imposes restrictions on branded items for after school or extracurricular activities facilitated by the school.
 Therefore, if pupils have previously been required to purchase items of clothing where the events are facilitated by the school, this will require consideration by the school.
-For example, if a school holds a theatre production, they will need to consider any requirements for specific cast and crew clothing.
+For example, a school’s football, rugby or hockey team will all fall within the requirements.

 There are also provisions explaining what will be classed as a “branded item”.
 This goes beyond something simply having the school logo or name on it or attached to it.
-Indeed, a branded item includes "where an item is only available from a particular store and has a distinctive characteristic, such as colour, design or fabric".
+Indeed, an item is classed as branded if:

-The inclusion of colours and fabrics in this context may seem broad, but it does align with the existing guidance in that schools should avoid selecting items of school uniform that can only be purchased from a specific or a limited number of suppliers.
+The inclusion of colours and fabrics in this context may seem broad, but it does align with the Government’s position that schools should avoid selecting items of school uniform that can only be purchased from a specific or a limited number of suppliers.

-Overall, the Bill, if it becomes law, will require schools to really prioritise which items they wish to be branded.
-Whilst the bill does not expressly address the price of such branded items, the proposed restrictions should go some way to reduce the costs for parents.
+Overall, the Bill, when it becomes law, will require schools to really prioritise which items they wish to be branded.
+While the Bill does not expressly address the price of such branded items, the proposed restrictions should go some way to reduce the costs for parents.

 Find out more about The Children’s Wellbeing and Schools Bill